 Changing Security Technologies – Updates to security technologies are often necessary.
 Security changes also often stop the aggregation technology from signing in which stops aggregation technology from collecting data at all.
 Vendors must adjust their login process to match the security changes in order to get the data flowing again.

-Changing labels and references – Marketers will often change the way that things are labled to make information easier to understand.
-Unfortunately this too often can lead to errors in data collected via aggregation technology to the extent that labels were relied on to identify important data.
+Changing labels and references – Marketers will often change the way that things are labeled to make information easier to understand.
+Unfortunately, this too often can lead to errors in data collected via aggregation technology to the extent that labels were relied on to identify important data.

 Many are using it already and many more are signing up everyday.
 Mint.com (17 million users) led this change with others following closely behind.
 Personal Capital (an investment version of Mint.com) now has over 700,000 users.

-Clients expect to have one place to go where they can login and see everything.
+Clients expect to have one place to go where they can log in and see everything.
 They expect their advisors to give them a 360-degree view of all their assets and liabilities.
 No matter where they hold them or who manages them.
 Younger clients are especially used to all their data being a mouse click away.
-They are sick of remembering lists of websites, passwords, user names and security questions.
+They are sick of remembering lists of websites, passwords, user names, and security questions.
 Yet, they want to know where they stand.
-Companies like Mint have have educated consumers to expect this convenience.
+Companies like Mint have educated consumers to expect this convenience.

 The free services do have a revenue model.
 Mint use the aggregation data to make offers to the customers including investments.